sriharikapu/ethersphere-contracts/README.md

 The contract uses ERC721 to divide the world into non-fungible cube for users to purchase.
 A user can use the ethersphere.am interface to easily purchase a cube.

-The owner of a cube can now purchase on object on a cube and sell a cube
+The owner of a cube can now purchase on object on a cube and sell a cube.

-## Assumptions
-- The price of the initial location can be changed due to the extreme volatility of the price of ETH.

 ## Contracts
 ### Ethersphere Contracts